dlk3/Raspberry-Pi5-PWM-Fan-Control/README.md

 # Raspberry Pi5 PWM Fan Control

 I (Dave King) have rewritten the fan_control script in this project to simplify it.
+I also added an info message to output the current SoC temperature and the corresponding PWM speed setting calculated by the script.
+I added a debug command line option to output intermediate progress messages and a quiet option to suppress all messages.

-The rest of this remains unchanged as I wanted to preserve the instructions on rewiring the fan to work with the Raspberry Pi.
+The rest of this remains unchanged as I wanted to preserve the most excellent instructions on rewiring the fan to work with the Raspberry Pi.

 <hr>